Zebiano/projeto_SG/README.md

 papi.add(OBJECT);
 ```
 Don't forget that lights should also be added to `papi`!

 **Third:** After adding all objects to `papi`, we can finally get to the part where we move the "camera":
 ```
 papi.position.y = -20;
 ```
 As I said before, this doesn't move the camera up but moves the whole scene down, so it gives the ilusion the camera is higher up!

 **Fourth:** Lastly, you just need to add `papi` to the scene itself:
 ```
 scene.add(papi);
 ```

-You should now have a higher up camera!

 ### Projectiles